Fred Dibnah: Steeplejack

-On his return from National Service in 1962 Dibnah retrieved his tools from storage, bought a 1927 350 cc AJS motorcycle for 21 guineas and looked for more work.
+On his return from National Service in 1962 Dibnah retrieved his tools from storage, bought a 1927 350 cc AJS motorcycle for 21 guineas and looked for work.
 Bolton, however, was in the midst of post-industrial decline; between 1957 and 1965 about 70 mills were closed in the town, leaving only 37 mills operational and about 50 disused.
 Initially he was unable to find much work and existed on smaller, domestic jobs, until he earned enough to buy his own set of ladders and secured his first commission while working at a local mill.
 He was paid £140 to point a mill tower, which he did on weekends.
-He struggled, however, to get any more meaningful work, until he met Lonsdale Bonner, one of his teachers from art college.
+He struggled, however, to get any more meaningful work until he met Lonsdale Bonner, one of his teachers from art college.
 The two agreed a deal whereby Bonner would be paid a commission for each job he got for Dibnah.
 His first job was dismantling a chimney alongside the Manchester and Bolton Railway, a difficult proposition, as a mistake could force the temporary closure of the railway.
 The two managed to gain commissions for several jobs, but their relationship was terminated when Dibnah was called upon to undertake another six months of National Service.

 He was then commissioned to repair a chimney at a local brewery.
 While working on this, he met a local welder who also knew the vicar of Bolton (Richard Greville Norburn), who wanted some repairs made to Bolton parish church's weathervanes.
 The vicar drove a 1929 Humber limousine and was impressed by Dibnah's AJS motorcycle; the two quickly became friends.
 The church was the tallest building in Bolton and once Dibnah had repaired the weathervane the vicar asked him to gild it.
 Dibnah appeared in the local newspaper and the publicity and his friendship with the vicar enabled him to gain more work from the local clergy.

 His next major job was for local firm Hick Hargreaves, the proceeds of which enabled him to expand his collection of ladders to 30.
 He was commissioned to remove the top half of a 270 ft chimney and employed an assistant, Percy Porter.
-The top of the chimney contained a length of railway line, which had been used for lifting materials during construction.
+The top of the chimney contained a length of railway line which had been used for lifting materials during construction.
 Dibnah hacksawed the line into pieces, letting each piece fall to the ground, while his assistant below kept the area clear.
 He then spent the next six months removing each brick by hand while the chimney was still in use, as the factory could not afford to halt production.